dcalc/WaLSAtools_fork/docs/introduction.md

         Note that the choice of wavelet function is very important (i.e., various functions may result in different resolution in time and/or frequency).
         The Morlet mother function is often found a good choice in analysing waves and oscillations in the solar atmosphere, as it satisfies a good balance between frequency and time localisations.
         Wavelet analysis also identifies areas in the time-frequency space that are subject to edge effect (that is introduced due to the convolution of the wavelet function close to the edges of the finite time series).
-        Such regions are marked with the so-called Cone of Influence (CoI) and mark unreliable areas of the 2D power spectrum.
+        Such regions are marked with the so-called Cone of Influence (CoI), identifying unreliable areas of the 2D power spectrum.

         **Wavelet transform is particularly suitable for studying transient oscillations, weak signals, or quasi-periodic signatures.**
         In addition to the 2D time-frequency spectrum, *traditionally*, a 1D spectrum (so-called *global wavelet*) can also be computed by averaging the power along the entire time domain, which, however, also includes the power subject to the edge effect.